Penn Carey Law - Logo

 Biking

 We recommend investing in a helmet and high-quality U-lock to protect your bike.
-You can also register your bike with Penn Police which will increase the chances of recovery should your bike ever be lost or stolen (https://prod.campusexpress.upenn.edu/).
+You can also register your bike with Penn Police which will increase the chances of recovery should your bike ever be lost or stolen.
+Campus Express is your one-stop shop for many important student services, including registering your bike.

 Taxis, LYFT, & UBER